M-O-L-D-S/FinalProject/README.md

 Project Description:

 A combat game based on the web anime RWBY.
+The player controls one of the girls of Team RWBY and must fight enemies that fly at them from off screen.

 Project Manager: Matt Mastropasqua